MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 Here are the major steps in the Create Cluster wizard:

-1. **Get Started** - ensures that each server meets the prerequisites for and features needed for cluster join.
+1. **Get Started** - ensures that each server meets the prerequisites and features needed for cluster join.
 1. **Networking** - assigns and configures network adapters and creates the virtual switches for each server.
 1. **Clustering** - validates the cluster is set up correctly.
 For stretched clusters, also sets up the two sites.
 1. **Storage** - configures Storage Spaces Direct.